Call for Papers

 PUBLICATION

 Proceedings will be published with CEUR-WS.org (indexed by DBLP, Scopus, GoogleScholar etc.), and extended versions of selected papers will be published in an international peer-reviewed journal.
+MBD2026 will take care of formatting your submission to CEUR templates.

-SUBMISSION PROCEDURE
+SUBMISSION TYPES

 Collections as Data and Research Readiness